sendouw/cloudflare-r2-media/README.md

 1. All 4 required env vars are set (R2_BUCKET, R2_ACCOUNT_ID, R2_ACCESS_KEY_ID, R2_SECRET_ACCESS_KEY)
 2. Values don't have extra spaces or quotes
 3. You redeployed after setting the env vars

+### Broken image URLs after installing plugin?

+If you have existing posts with images uploaded before the plugin was installed:

+1. Set `R2_MIGRATION_KEY` environment variable in Vercel
+2. Access the migration tools: `r2-tools.php?key=YOUR_KEY`
+3. Use "Replace URLs" to update post content

 ### Composer install fails locally?